-The flights afford great views of the Everest region so have your camera ready.
+The flights afford great views of the Everest region, so have your camera ready.
 Try to sit on the right side of the plane to see Mt Everest.
 Upon arrival you will be transported to the trailhead and take a relatively easy trek from Lukla (2,800 meters) to Phakding (2,652 meters).

 Phakding (2,652 meters) to Namche Bazaar (3,440 meters) via Monjo (2,840 meters) and the beginning of Sagarmatha National Park.
 Weather permitting you might get your first glimpses of Mt Everest from the steep trail to Namche.

 Trek from Namche (3,440 meters) to Tengboche – also written Thyangboche (3,860 meters), home to the largest gompo (a Buddhist ecclesiastical fortification of learning).
-The trek is an undulating one which provides great views of Everest, Nuptse, Lhotse and Ama Dablam.
+The trek is an undulating one which provides great views of beautiful mountains including Everest, Nuptse, Lhotse and Ama Dablam.
 Some treks go via Thame to visit the Thame Monastery, before continuing to Tengboche.

 Trek from Tengboche (3,860 meters) to Periche (4,280 meters) via the town of Pangboche.
-The Himalaya Rescue Association are based here and it is well worth visiting them if your operator hasn’t already organised a tour.
+The Himalaya Rescue Association are based here, and it is well worth visiting them if your operator hasn’t already organised a tour.